elovution

 a project manager, caroline wrote and implemented numerous programs specifically adapted to emergency health situations (haiti, sri lanka) or responding to local psychosocial questions (brittany, france). she intervened there regularly as an art therapist and trainer.

-in 2013, returning from a mission in sri lanka, caroline fell seriously ill. no precise diagnosis was established for years and she had to give up art therapeutic support to heal herself. with heartbreak, current projects in france and abroad had to end, until the definitive closing 'colors of the heART'. she finally stopped her wider practice to devote herself only to painting and the study of buddhist dharma. after a complex health journey, alternative medicine finally identified the cause of a neurological disease that mimicked multiple sclerosis. in 2019, she fully recovered.
+in 2013, returning from a mission in sri lanka, caroline fell seriously ill. no precise diagnosis was established for years and she had to give up art therapeutic support to heal herself. with heartbreak, current projects in france and abroad had to end, until the definitive closing 'colors of the heArt'. she finally stopped her wider practice to devote herself only to painting and the study of buddhist dharma.

-during losar 2021, caroline discovers 'tashi and the monk', a documentary which features the action of 'jhamtse gatsal children community' in india. this crush awakens a flame that has been sleeping for the duration of healing; her aspiration is intact. returning to the field where she may help and accompanying the children in need becomes a renewed goal: she founds elovution, a 'sister-ship' of colors of the heART. the rest is being written now.
+during losar 2021, caroline discovered 'tashi and the monk', a documentary which features the action of 'jhamtse gatsal children community' in india. this crush awakened a flame that has been sleeping for the duration of healing; her aspiration was intact. returning to the field where she may help and accompany the children in need becomes a renewed goal: she founded elovution, a 'sister-ship' of colors of the heArt.

 + :